 Timer - A built-in timer that counts the radiation particles over user adjustable time periods, as in the Inspector.
 A timer is an excellent feature when taking a background count to establish a baseline, then followed by a contamination check over the same period.
 Either a Timer or a Total function (see above) are a very desirable feature on a Geiger counter - they do the counting for you, an advantage when dealing with lower levels of radiation, especially.

-Logging - A feature whereby the Geiger counter logs the data collected, typically at a remote location, for later upload to a computer for analysis, sich as in the PRM-8000.
+Data Logging - A feature whereby the Geiger counter logs the data collected to internal memory, typically at a remote location, for later upload to a computer for analysis, such as in the PRM-8000 or Inspector USB.
 This is a nice feature to have because otherwise one would need to also carry some sort of software loaded computer to log the same data for permanent storage.

 Data Port - An electronic and physical port enabling the Geiger counter output to a data logger or computer via a data cable, as in the Radalert 100 or Inspector.
 A data port would be a necessity if the Geiger counter lacked any audible output or visual display.
 Otherwise, it is an added feature that accommodates items described under Software below.